 Caring for Others

-Exhibit appropriate verbal and non-verbal skills that demonstrate caring Christian behavior, recognizing that positive and negative thoughts influence our behavior and treatment of others.
+Exhibit appropriate verbal and non-verbal responses that demonstrate caring Christian behavior.
 (7, 11, 22)

 Learning Through Service